pixbi/duplo/README.md

 Running duplo with the environment variable `DUPLO_MODE` set to `embeddable` would build with the dependencies specified under `embeddable` while setting `MODE` to `standalone` would do the same with those specified under the `standalone` attribute.
-Otherwise duplo would build with all dependencies.
+Otherwise duplo would just build with all dependencies.

 Note that dependency selection applies at the dependency level but not at the file level within the components.

-An example of a `component.json`:
+Putting it all together, an example of a `component.json`:

 ```json
 {